tony-waters/tony-waters.github.io/_posts/2015-02-05-ddd-value-objects-part-1.md

 The `isValid()` method is where we locate our increasing understanding of what it means for a `Month` object to be valid.
 Through this process it becomes increasingly difficult to create an invalid `Month`.
 And it's always clear in our calling code that we are dealing with months:

 {% highlight java linenos %}
+// only create a month if valid
 String myMonthString = "201501";
 if(Month.isValid(myMonthString)) {
 	new Month(myMonthString);
 }

+// all these throw an exception

 new Month(null); // throws Exception